iro-nique/GZCTF-Cloner/README.md

 python3 gzctf_cloner.py --url 'https://ctf.example.com' --token '<GZCTF_Token>' --newgame
 ````

-The script will display challenges and prompt you for the challenges to clone.
+The script will display all available challenges and prompt you for the challenges to clone.

 ### Cloning Across Different GZCTF Instances